 Real-world incidents paint a clear picture.
 The 2016 cyber attack on the Australian Census website is a case in point.
 It wasn’t just an operational headache.
 It was a public relations nightmare.
 The site went down.
 People couldn’t submit their census.
 The backlash was immediate.
 The damage to the Census’s reputation was significant and long-lasting.
 It’s a textbook example of the multi-faceted impact of cyber threats on businesses.

-Economic Impact
+The Economic Impact of Cyber Threats

 Cyber threats have a broader economic impact, costing billions annually in damages worldwide.
 This economic burden is not just borne by the victims of cyber attacks but also affects the global economy through the diversion of resources and loss of trust in digital transactions.